himanshuahlawat31/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M00_Lab00_Dynamics_365_Labs.md

 1. Click on  the **Environment** button at the left of the screen, Select **+New**.

-2. Enter [your prefix ex. mollyc]+ CustServicePractice for Name,Region should be Default.
+2. Enter [your prefix ex. mollyc]+ CustServicePractice for Name, Region and Type should be Default.

 3. Create a database for this environment : **Yes** .
 Click on Next.